ac-freeman/adder-codec-rs/adder-viz/README.md

 First, you need to get the necessary dependencies installed.
 These instructions assume you're running a flavor of Debian Linux.
 It should also work within the Windows Subsystem for Linux, which now supports graphical display.

+If you don't want to install these dependencies, you can use the VirtualBox image provided [here](https://drive.google.com/drive/folders/1pCpvvyvwT3sb6fkV4uwePpP7mQN5o-sL?usp=sharing).
+The link provides instructions for running the virtual machine.

 ### Install Rust

 Use the official instructions [here](https://www.rust-lang.org/tools/install) to install Rust.